samipak458/samipak458/README.md

 - :nerd_face: Currently polishing my web development skills.
 - 🌱 Drafting new content almost every month.
 - :speech_balloon: Can help you with web development & programming(OOP).
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on any project.
-- 📫 Reach out to me at : samipak458@gmail.com .
+- 📫 Reach out to me at : samipak458@gmail.com.

 <!---
 samipak458/samipak458 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.